geopython/diving-into-pygeoapi/workshop/content/docs/index.md

     A section marked like this indicates that you can try out the exercise.

-Also you will notice tips and notes setions within the text:
+Also you will notice tips and notes sections within the text:

 !!! tip